silviamaggi/smd-com/_drafts/unicredit-bank-case-study.md

 Reminiscing about the work done for UniCredit **boosted my confidence and energy**.
 If you have the time to read it, I hope you enjoy it.

-&arr; Check the [UniCredit Bank landing pages and forms case study](https://silviamaggidesign.com/portfolio/unicredit-landing-pages-and-forms/){:target="_blank" rel="noopener"}.
+&rarr; Check the [UniCredit Bank landing pages and forms case study](https://silviamaggidesign.com/portfolio/unicredit-landing-pages-and-forms/){:target="_blank" rel="noopener"}.

-&arr; [Get in touch](https://silviamaggidesign.com/contacts-silviamaggi/){:target="_blank" rel="noopener"} for comments, feedback or if you wish to work with me.
+&rarr; [Get in touch](https://silviamaggidesign.com/contacts-silviamaggi/){:target="_blank" rel="noopener"} for comments, feedback or if you wish to work with me.